 Within Biomedical Science, our research is organised around four interdisciplinary Research Centres.
 This allows us to focus our staff, training and investment in infrastructure to bring together basic and clinical research scientists across departments and faculties to strengthen our core research areas and to nurture opportunities for commercial and clinical translation.

-Research in all four Centres focuses on excellent fundamental biology, coupled with the development and implementation of cutting-edge technologies and a pipeline through translation to delivery.
+Research in all four Centres is focused on excellent fundamental biology, coupled with the development and implementation of cutting-edge technologies and a pipeline through translation to delivery.
 We support staff from the Faculty of Medicine, Dentistry and Health through the provision of lab space and infrastructure support, to facilitate a strong interface between clinical and basic scientists to address questions about the basis of disease.
 Our developing strategy is to strengthen our basic underpinning research and facilitate further strong collaborative links with colleagues in the Faculties of Medicine, Dentistry and Health, and Engineering who recognise and complement our strengths.

 The Bateson Centre

 The Bateson Centre (for Lifecourse Biology) is a vibrant partnership between basic and clinician scientists in the Faculties of Science and Medicine, Dentistry and Health at the University of Sheffield.
 It is a leading national centre for lifecourse biology and biomedical research.
 Studying developmental processes enables us to gain profound insight into how the body’s cells and systems are equipped to face the challenges of life after birth.
-This knowledge also helps us to understand how we stay healthy and why we get ill.
-The Centre builds on the outstanding achievements of the MRC Centre for Developmental and Biomedical Genetics.

 The CSCB was the first UK laboratory to undertake research on human embryonic stem cells and its research and discoveries are now central to developing clinical applications for pluripotent stem cells in regenerative medicine.
 It plays a major role in training scientists in this dynamic field, as well as hosting a number of commercial and academic partnerships, and complements the overall strength in Developmental Biology and Medicine at the University of Sheffield.